Kassaman: History

 The French invaded Ottoman Algeria in 1830 and made it an integral part of Metropolitan France within its colonial empire.
 For the next century, the native population were given very few political rights.
 Consequently, a nationalist movement began in the 1920s and gained traction after World War II, when a commitment by the government to grant French Algeria autonomy failed to materialize.
 A prominent member of this movement was Moufdi Zakaria, a Mozabite Berber poet affiliated with the Algerian People's Party (PPA).
 He was jailed and tortured on several occasions between the 1920s and 1962.
 It was during one of these experiences, in April 1955, that he penned the words to "Kassaman".
 Since he did not have access to paper or writing instruments while incarcerated in Barberousse Prison, Zakaria reportedly wrote the lyrics with his own blood on the walls of his jail cell.
 The musical portion of the anthem was subsequently composed by Mohamed Fawzi, who was asked to undertake this effort after two earlier submissions by other composers – one of which was by Mohamed Triki – were rejected.

 Both the lyrics and music were officially adopted in 1962; in that same year, the Évian Accords were signed, paving the way for a referendum in which Algerians overwhelmingly voted in favour of independence, which was duly granted.
 Although "Kassaman" was only intended to be a provisional national anthem, it has endured to this day.

 Lyrics

 The lyrics of "Kassaman" are reflective of a war song, This is because it promotes nationalistic ideals and principles on the front line, glorifies the actions of the National Liberation Front (FLN), as well as espousing armed uprising and how it is the sole route to attaining independence.
 It is also noteworthy in that it alludes to another country – France – specifically concerning the violent struggle against them for independence.
 The song foreshadows how "the day of reckoning" will befall Algeria's former colonial ruler.

+Usually only the first verse of the anthem is performed for brevity, such as during sporting events.
+However, per decree of Algerian President Abdelmadjid Tebboune, all stanzas of the anthem, including the third stanza (referring to France), must be performed at any events attended by the President of the Republic, including (but not limited to) welcome ceremonies for visiting Heads of State, presidential inaugurations, and FLN Congresses.